 An early breakfast may have happened once or twice and they seem to have a memory as good as elephants.
 Maybe today will be the day he gets up early and feeds us before the alarm goes off.
 Maybe Freddie won't have to go through his daily routine.

 Freddie's routine is as predictable as it is annoying.
 He stares for a short time and if I happen to open my eyes he knows he has me, and that it is just a matter of a very short time before the food is doled out.

 I have learned to try to slowly open my eyes when Freddie is on the bed but it never works, and he is always watching me.
-That means that I have to tell him I am going back to sleep and that it is not time to eat yet.
-Good luck with that one.

 Once he knows I am even partially awake he moves into the next phase.
 First he will walk across my head a few times.
 I usually grab him and gently toss him onto the floor.
 He is back in a flash ready to walk across my chest.